tedcook94/AngularFlaskDocker/README.md

 This will build all of the images and start the containers in a controlled order.
-Once Docker has finished creating and starting the containers, the terminal will display theoutput of each container and you will be able to access the client at `localhost:8080`.
+Once Docker has finished creating and starting the containers, the terminal will display the output of each container and you will be able to access the client at `localhost:8080`.

 To stop the containers, press Ctrl+C in the terminal and wait for the